 Michael Schack: Definitely being one of the first, if not the first, in those music styles by taking the V-Drums live on stage at some big summer festival main stages and kicking the dust out of the PA systems this way.
 It felt like being the underdog while making the people dance and react like crazy.
 So both the Milk Inc live concerts in the biggest arena in Belgium (sold out 27 times) and touring the world with Netsky Live in between 2012 and 2017 has been an absolute highlight.

-MP: How do you warm up for your clinics?
-Does that differ for a show / performance?
+How do you warm-up for clinics?
+Does that differ for a show/performance?

-When I do warm up at a festival or for a drum clinic, it’s usually by taking a Red Bull out of the fridge and while drinking it, just some continuous paradiddling on a pillow or towel.
+When I do warm-up at a festival or for a drum clinic, it’s usually by taking a Red Bull out of the fridge and while drinking it, just some continuous paradiddle on a pillow or towel.

 Michael Schack: I actually thought I didn’t have enough time anymore, which until recently frustrated me a bit.
 So while in Japan last summer, playing together with the KODO percussion group at their Earth Celebration Festival, I learnt about the philosophy behind their daily routine.
 It starts with getting up in the morning, like we all do, and after brushing teeth immediately go for a 1-hour practice routine before any breakfast, emails etc. So, lately, when I’m home, I’ve been doing this and it really works for me.
 I do a 55 minute, sometimes sweaty workout, with a totally fresh mind getting my daily drumming routine in before anything else.
 And that’s a very satisfying feeling.